DoHerasYang/DoHerasYang.github.io/_posts/2020-02-12-ScalableML.md

     In regx, the bracket `()` is used to match the pattern and obtain the results which follow this regulation.

-    The `index of 0` the function will return all the corresponding mathes, in the example string which is `(200 9202)`.
+    The `index of 0` the function will return all the corresponding mathes strings, in the example string which is `(200 9202)`.
 Attention: the string includes the character space.

     The `index of 1` the function will return the first match pattern's result which is `(200)`.
 That indicates that the index should follow the sequence of the regx pattern.